 How to save money on broadband in a shared house

-The easiest way to save money is to compare broadband before choosing a deal.
+The easiest way to save money is to compare internet offers.
 When running a comparison, there are a few things to watch out for.

 Make sure you choose the right length of contract.
 If you're a student